 Robert Krueger, PhD, is a Distinguished McKnight University Professor in the Department of Psychology.
 Dr. Krueger’s research spans behavior genetics, addiction, personality, psychopathology, personality disorders, and quantitative methods.
 He is an internationally recognized leader in the assessment and conceptualization of psychiatric nosology and comorbidity including addiction.

-Anna Lee, PhD, is an Assistant Professor in the Department of Pharmacology.
+Anna Lee, PhD, is an Associate Professor in the Department of Pharmacology.
 Dr. Lee’s research focuses on the neurobiology of alcohol and nicotine addiction.
 Her work investigates causal relationships between gene expression, cellular function and drug addiction behavior, interrogating the neurobiology of candidate genes, neural circuitry involved in drug-related behaviors, and the evaluation of treatment strategies at the pre-clinical level.

 Kelvin Lim, MD, is the Drs.
 T.J. and Ella M. Arneson Land-Grant Chair in Human Behavior, and Professor and Vice-Chair for Research in the Department of Psychiatry.
 Dr. Lim’s research involves brain-based studies of psychiatric disorders including cocaine and other forms of addiction.
 His current research includes neuroimaging of anatomical abnormalities in drug abuse and neuromodulation to target abnormal neural circuitries.

 Shmuel Lissek, PhD, is an Associate Professor in the Department of Psychology.
 His research is focused on psychophysiological and neurobiological antecedents of conditioned avoidance and risky decision making.
 He applies this perspective to understand comorbidities and etiological relationships among internalizing psychopathology (e.g., anxiety) and other forms of psychopathology including addiction.